Veteran suicide is a national epidemic of tragic proportions

 I’m okay, you’re okay

-Unlike people, our pets accept us exactly as we are – warts and all.
-They do not care what kind of car we drive, what labels are on our clothes or how much money we make.
+Our pets accept us exactly as we are in the here and now.
+They do not care what kind of car we drive, what labels are on our clothes, how much money we make, or if we are having a ‘bad hair day.’
 They accept us at face value, without condition.

 Through our program we have helped veterans adopt many dogs and cats who suffered permanent physical and psychological damage at the hands of others.
-Their resilience is remarkable; their ignorance of their disabilities a powerful lesson to veterans who are coping with wounds of their own – seen and unseen.
+Their resilience is remarkable.
+And their ignorance of their disabilities a powerful lesson to veterans who are coping with wounds of their own, seen and unseen.